rajeshranjan66/OCI_GenAI_Chatbot_Excercise/How-to-deploy-in-OCI.md

 Assumption - you have OCI account and created Oracle VM and setup public and priate keys in your account. all the commands shown on screenshot is also avaialble in file https://github.com/rajeshranjan66/OCI_GenAI_Chatbot_Excercise/blob/master/Oci_GenAI_Python/Command%20execution%20output

 ** This deployment will need VM and OCI accuunt and Private key of OCI account.
-You may refer to this link for any help**
+You may refer to below **How to Create OCI config file.md**
+**How to create OCI VM.md**

 <img width="670" alt="image" src="https://github.com/rajeshranjan66/OCI_GenAI_Chatbot_Excercise/assets/78391124/c73f6bc2-3545-4678-ad1a-79688130b2fd">